qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   This will be shown in a context menu, allowing the user to choose more precisely the features to identify.

-If you click on several features, the :guilabel:`Identify results` dialog will list information about all the clicked features.
-The first item is the number of the layer in the list of results, followed by the layer name.
-Then, its first child will be the name of a field with its value.
-The first field is the one set in :menuselection:`Properties --> Display`.
-Finally, all information about the feature is displayed.
+If you click on feature, the :guilabel:`Identify results` dialog will list informations about the clicked feature(s).
+The default view is a tree view where the first item is the name of the layer and its children are its identified feature(s).
+Each feature is described by the name of a field with its value.
+This field is the one set in :menuselection:`Properties --> Display`.
+Then follow all the other informations about the feature.

 This window can be customized to display custom fields, but by default it will display three kinds of information: